The Legend of Zelda: Twilight Princess: Transition to the Wii

 The team worked on a Wii control scheme, adapting camera control and the fighting mechanics to the new interface.
-A prototype was created that used a swinging gesture to control the sword from a first-person viewpoint, but was unable to show the variety of Link's movements.
-When the third-person view was restored, Aonuma thought it felt strange to swing the Wii Remote with the right hand to control the sword in Link's left hand, so the entire Wii version map was mirrored.
+A prototype was created that used a swinging gesture to control the sword from a first-person viewpoint but was unable to show the variety of Link's movements.
+When the third-person view was restored, Aonuma thought it felt strange to swing the Wii Remote with the right hand to control the sword in Link's left hand, so the entire world map was mirrored for the Wii version.
 Details about Wii controls began to surface in December 2005 when British publication NGC Magazine claimed that when a GameCube copy of Twilight Princess was played on the Revolution, it would give the player the option of using the Revolution controller.
 Miyamoto confirmed the Revolution controller-functionality in an interview with Nintendo of Europe and Time reported this soon after.
 However, support for the Wii controller did not make it into the GameCube release.
 At E3 2006, Nintendo confirmed that both versions would be available at the Wii launch, and had a playable version of Twilight Princess for the Wii.
 Later, the GameCube release was pushed back to a month after the launch of the Wii.

 Nintendo staff members reported that demo users complained about the difficulty of the control scheme.
 Aonuma realized that his team had implemented Wii controls under the mindset of "forcing" users to adapt, instead of making the system intuitive and easy to use.
 He began rethinking the controls with Miyamoto to focus on comfort and ease.
 The camera movement was reworked and item controls were changed to avoid accidental button presses.
 In addition, the new item system required use of the button that had previously been used for the sword.
 To solve this, sword controls were transferred back to gestures—something E3 attendees had commented they would like to see.
 This reintroduced the problem of using a right-handed swing to control a left-handed sword attack.
 The team did not have enough time before release to rework Link's character model, so they instead flipped the entire game—everything was made a mirror image.
 Link was now right-handed, and references to "east" and "west" were reversed.
 The GameCube version, however, was left with the original orientation.
 The Twilight Princess player's guide focuses on the Wii version, but has a section in the back with mirror-image maps for GameCube users.